microsoft/jacdac/README.md

-# JACDAC Device and Service Catalogs
+# JACDAC Module and Service Catalogs

-Experience JACDAC at https://aka.ms/jacdac, where you will find tools for contributing to the catalogs of JACDAC devices and services.
+Experience JACDAC at https://aka.ms/jacdac, where you will find tools for contributing to the catalogs of JACDAC modules and services.

 ## Contributing